 Referral Was Rejected

 This message indicates that the Provider system rejected the referral.
 This may be based on manual action taken by the Provider or based on Provider system automation.

+Legal Issue was Unfounded

+If the legal issue was determined to not be a legal issue for the user, this flag would communicate that per Unique Legal Issue ID

 Legal Issue(s) Resolved Without Litigation